-- Which grit is the best grit to use to flatten my Japanese water stones?
+- Which product is the best to use to flatten my Japanese water stones?

 Where can I buy your sharpeners?

-DMT® products are available nationwide through most hardware chains (Ace, True Value, Do It Best, Sears), professional tool distributors, camp/sport stores, wood & craft stores, and cutlery stores as well as many online merchants.
+DMT products are available nationwide through many hardware chains, professional tool distributors, camp/sport stores, wood & craft stores, and cutlery stores as well as many online merchants.

-Click on the link below for a list of retailers, including telephone numbers and web site links where DMT® products can be sourced.
-Find a Dealer
+Click on the link below for a list of retailers, including telephone numbers and web site links where DMT products can be sourced.

 If you need further assistance, contact our Customer Service Department toll free at 800-666-4368, ext.
 1 or contact us using our Customer Service Email Form.